 Enter Data Analysis – Finding the Right Design in the Numbers

 It is generally hard to find a lot of discussion about data analytics in the field of design.
 This is because of a number of reasons.
 For one, a UX designer is expected to be a design professional, not a data analyst.
-Making key UX design decisions based on a particular statistic or data pattern is not something a UX designer is used to.

 It is first important to understand the role of data analysis in any field.
-At its heart, the sole purpose of data analysis is providing useful insights.
+At its heart, the sole purpose of data analysis is to provide useful insights.
 Before making any business decision, companies call upon their data analysts to help get better insights.
 For instance, before launching a fitness and wellness app, a company might think it’s wise to study some data.
 This data can include the size of the market, the market share of current top apps, and so on.

 Thus, data analysis can help a company make better decisions.

 However, companies don’t usually take data analysis into consideration when making design decisions.
 This is partly because most people consider UX design and its effect on user experience as a qualitative factor.
-In other words, it is impossible to quantify UX design and analyse it using data analytic techniques.
+In other words, it is impossible to quantify UX design and analyze it using data analytic techniques.

 This perception is prevalent, and it is false.
 While a UX designer will design a website or an app using pure creativity that is not a reason to leave data analysis out of the mix.